4gungnand/ics/README.md

-# Web Scraping to iCalendar
+# ics-project

 This Python script scrapes data from an HTML table and converts it into an iCalendar (.ics) file.

+Inspired by lord celerytty's work

 ## How it works